 The thematic approach - simplification of visual culture

 The thematic arrangement of works of art is a method of curation that shall deal with the issues of education and access.
 The thematic approach can provide a valid context through which the significance and meaning of collections can be established and are purely instruments for the popularization and simplification of visual culture.

 Our gallery considers both temporary exhibitions and permanent displays which concentrate on common themes rather than historical or chronological order and discuss their relevance to contemporary curatorial debates and developments.
 Nowadays, the changing attitudes of curators, art historians and of the public have seen a considerate increase in the exploration of and experimentation with new notions of history and ways of display.

 The concept of thematic exhibitions, which we consider, stems from the idea that traditional art historical classification and display alienate visitors.
 It creates barriers to wider participation and ignores approaches initiated by current curatorial thought.
-Thematic exhibitions can provide an alternative way of display which reflects the willingness of early twenty-first-century society to look at art with different criteria and the need to accept and promote new ways of seeing.

 'Ahistoric' is a term used to describe the thematic arrangement of collections.
 It is seen as a move away from historical classification towards a purely aesthetic presentation of works of art.
 But the term is unhelpful and very contentious.
 The placement of a work of art or an object as artifact reflects and underlines its historical value and position within a historical context.
 Its very inclusion in a collection gives it a historical role and validity.

 Some believe that the removal of historical references from works of art promotes audience alienation.
 Some may believe that works of art should be displayed solely for their aesthetic value rather than for the exploration of historical relevance or social content.
 Critics have dismissed the validity of such exhibitions on the grounds that they fail to fulfill the potential of this historic brief.